nataliagrivera/Printf/README.md

 # _printf

-The `_printf` function is a custom C function designed to output formatted text and variables to the standard output.
-It replicates the functionality of the standard C library function `printf`, offering you flexibility in printing various data types, such as characters, strings, and integers, using format specifiers.
+The printf function is a custom C function designed to output formatted text and variables to the standard output.
+It replicates the functionality of the standard C library function printf, offering you flexibility in printing various data types, such as characters, strings, and integers, using format specifiers.

 ## Description